Scottish SPCA Privacy Notice

 - To contact and visit you to carry out checks to ensure that you meet the standard required to be a Scottish SPCA fosterer.

-‘Legitimate interest’ means that we can process your personal data if (i) we have a genuine and legitimate reason; and (ii) are not harming any of your rights and interests.
+‘Legitimate interest’ means that we can process your personal data if we have a necessary and legitimate reason; and we have balanced this legitimate interest against your rights, freedoms and interests and concluded that your interests do not override those legitimate interests.
 Our goal is to rescue and rehabilitate animals before finding them loving new homes or releasing them back into the wild.
 We also play a vital role in supporting and educating the public on animal welfare issues.
 Whenever we process your personal data for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection law.

 - To provide you with information about and allow you to sign up for or enquire about our activities and appeals.